Netpbm: PPM example

+Extensions

-16-bit extensions
+16-bit

 The original definition of the PGM and the PPM binary formats (the P5 and P6 formats) did not allow bit depths greater than 8 bits.
-While the ASCII format can accommodate greater bit depths, it increases file size and thus slows read and write operations.
-Accordingly, many programmers extended the format to allow higher bit depths.
-Using higher bit depths encounters the problem of having to decide on the endianness of the file.
-The various implementations could not agree on which byte order to use, and some connected the 16-bit endianness to the pixel packing order.
-In Netpbm, the de facto standard implementation of the PNM formats, the most significant byte is first.
+While the ASCII format can accommodate greater bit depths, it increases file sizes and slows read and write operations.
+Many programmers have extended the format to allow higher bit depths.
+When using higher bit depths, the endianness of the file matters.
+Various implementations have not agreed on which byte order to use, and some connected the 16-bit endianness to the pixel packing order.
+The PGM and PPM documentation says the most significant byte is first and the Netpbm implementation uses big-endian byte order.